-Treat Common Fall Stains:
+How to Treat Common Fall Stains

 Pumpkin Stains: It’s pumpkin season!
 Pumpkins can get messy and end up on your clothing.
 Scrape off as much as the pumpkin as possible.
 Soak in cold water with liquid detergent for about 30 minutes.
 Launder as usual.
 If the stain persists, take it to a professional.
 The Mulberrys team is trained to remove all types of stains, like pumpkin stains.

 Caramel Stains: Caramel apples anyone?
 For caramel stains, scrape off as much as the caramel as possible.
 Don’t rub!
 Combine 1/2 tsp of detergent, 1 tbsp of vinegar, and warm water.
 Soak the fabric in the mixture for 30 minutes to remove the stickiness.
 When finished, blot the stain with a dry cloth to remove the extra grease.
 Launder as usual or take it to a stain professional.